lteckentrup/LPJ-GUESS_nightmare/README.md

 NETCDF_CXX_LIBRARY               NETCDF_CXX_LIBRARY-NOTFOUND

-- this has to be edited by hand, i.e. change NETCDF_CXX_LIBRARY-NOTFOUND to libnetcdf_c++4.so
-In addition, a file needs to be adjusted before the utilities are compiled:
+This has to be edited by hand, i.e. change NETCDF_CXX_LIBRARY-NOTFOUND to libnetcdf_c++4.so In addition, a file needs to be adjusted before the utilities are compiled:

 cd utils/guess_utilities_1.3/gmap/libproj4/misc/